 Expanded Access Policy

-Myovant is focused on becoming the leading global biopharmaceutical company developing innovative treatments for women’s health and other endocrine diseases to improve the lives of millions of patients suffering from these diseases.
+Myovant is focused on becoming the leading global biopharmaceutical company developing innovative treatments for women’s health and prostate cancer to improve the lives of millions of patients suffering from these diseases.

 As part of our work, we conduct clinical trials to evaluate the safety and efficacy of investigational drug candidates.
 Clinical trials are controlled research studies in humans designed to determine if an investigational drug candidate is safe and effective.
 Myovant encourages awareness of and participation in our clinical trials.
 Please visit http://myovant.com/pipeline and http://clinicaltrials.gov for more information about our clinical programs.